 The radio technology has since been incrementally developed by building devices that could generate radio waves and modulate them to add information, as well as devices that could receive radio waves and extract the information that was added.
 One such device is the Ham Radio whose use is considered as a hobby.

 Amateur Radio Administrative Services

-This website is not active.
-In fact, it was discontinued in 1998, and the website expired in 2001.
+This website is under construction, but with new content as opposed to earlier information and database of ham radio operators in Canada.
+In fact the old site, it was discontinued in 1998, and the website expired in 2001.
 The domain sat unused until recently.
 So keep this in mind, this is no longer the Call Sign Database.

 ARAS was a non-profit service established by Radio Amateurs of Canada.